 It’s important to avoid enabling behaviors, and this might be especially challenging for a spouse.
 Enabling is defined by protecting a person from consequences that are caused by their addiction.
 This can be small things like lying to cover for them when they miss an event because they were hung over.
 Or then they can be big things like sacrificing your own health and well-being to save them from their own self-inflicted consequences.
 Here are some other examples of enabling behaviors that you should do your best to avoid:

 If you believe that your spouse might have a problem with alcohol, you may feel powerless but there is something you can do to help.
 Learn more about addiction treatment and how to get help for your spouse so you are prepared for when they are ready to seek help.
 Speak to the addiction treatment specialists at Delphi Behavioral Health Group to learn more about the treatment options that can help your spouse achieve sobriety and make it to the road to recovery.
-Call 844-899-5777 at any time to hear more about safe detoxification and treatment for alcoholism.
 Addiction may be a chronic disease that’s difficult to overcome on your own, but with help, you may be able to make it to lifelong recovery.

 National Institute on Drug Abuse.
 (2018, July).
 Drug Misuse and Addiction.
-Retrieved from from https://www.drugabuse.gov/publications/drugs-brains-behavior-science-addiction/drug-misuse-addiction
+Retrieved from https://www.drugabuse.gov/publications/drugs-brains-behavior-science-addiction/drug-misuse-addiction